wenet-e2e/wenet/README.md

 * **Unified solution for streaming and non-streaming ASR**: WeNet implements [Unified Two Pass (U2)](https://arxiv.org/pdf/2012.05481.pdf) framework to achieve accurate, fast and unified E2E model, which is favorable for industry adoption.
 * **Well documented**: Detailed documentation and tutorials will be provided.
-* **Kaldi free**: WeNet has no dependency on Kaldi, which simplify installation and use.
+* **Kaldi free**: WeNet has no dependency on Kaldi, which simplifies installation and use.

 ## Performance Benchmark